-Croatia’s most impressive spas make good use of their location, providing either panoramic views of the Adriatic or facials with essential Mediterranean oils and herbs.
-Many are set in hotels, where a state-of-the-art wellness zone is a prerequisite for any new or recently converted four or five star hotel.
-Sit back and relax while reading our guide to the best spas and wellness retreats in Croatia.
+With beautiful pine forests, ancient fortress cities, and islands scattered along its magnificent coastline, Croatia is the perfect setting for a relaxing sojourn.
+The most impressive spas in Croatia make good use of their location, providing panoramic views of the Adriatic as well as facials with essential Mediterranean oils and herbs.
+Many are set in hotels, where a state-of-the-art wellness zone is a prerequisite for any new or recently converted four or five-star hotel.

 Five-star Hotel Monte Mulini has a wellness centre to match its fabulous furnishings and bay-side setting.
-Luxurious facial treatments such as Deep Cleansing Ocean, with an algae and tea tree mask, and the Golden Luxury Face that regenerates the skin with flakes of 24-carat colloidal gold.
-Couples are assured intimacy in the Serail Bath, where skin is cleansed with sea-salt and essential oils in a steam sauna.
-Guests at the neighbouring and equally impressive Hotel Lone are granted access to its saunas, panoramic pool, hydro-massage beds, and chairs in the Sunken Rooms.
+Luxurious facial treatments such as Deep Cleansing Ocean, with an algae and tea tree mask, and the Golden Luxury Face that regenerates the skin with flakes of 24-carat colloidal gold, promise to give your visage a boost.
+Couples are assured intimacy in the Serail Bath, where the skin is cleansed with sea salt and essential oils in a steam sauna.
+Guests at the neighbouring and equally impressive Hotel Lone are granted access to its saunas, panoramic pool, hydro-massage beds and chairs in the Sunken Rooms.

 A 15-minute boat ride from town, the Island Hotel Istra Rovinj is tranquillity itself.
 Occupying its own island, this complex of pools and tennis courts features a vast wellness centre divided into zones.
 The one for face and body treatments contains a stand-up solarium and a Queen’s Bath with hydro-massage jets, aromatherapy and scented candles.
-Here, massages use Mediterranean herbs, whose aromas also fill the Finnish saunas in the Zen Spa Zone.
+Here, massages use Mediterranean herbs, with a heavenly blend of aromas also filling the Finnish saunas in the Zen Spa Zone.
 You can book a personal trainer in the Activ Spa Zone, with its heated pool and Mediterranean Garden for post-treatment relaxation.

-Describing itself as a ‘sports and wellness oasis’, the Valamar Diamant Hotel is just that – a huge expanse of pools, whirlpools, spas and saunas just outside Poreč.
-In the wellness zone you’ll find geysers, waterfalls and counter-current swimming in the warm-water pool, Finnish-crystal saunas, aromatherapy, facials and treatments, including body wraps and massages.
-To hand are a large outdoor pool with water jets, a tennis centre with 18 courts, plus a diving school.
+Describing itself as a “sports and wellness oasis”, the Valamar Diamant Hotel is just that – a huge expanse of pools, whirlpools, spas and saunas just outside Poreč.
+In the wellness zone, you’ll find geysers, waterfalls and counter-current swimming in the warm-water pool, as well as Finnish-crystal saunas, aromatherapy, facials and treatments including body wraps and massages.
+To hand are a large outdoor pool with water jets, a tennis centre with 18 courts, and a diving school.

-Inspired by the Mediterranean sea that stretches out from a beachfront location on the Babin Kuk headland outside Dubrovnik, the spa at the Valamar Dubrovnik President features a garden with jacuzzi, infrared sauna, Turkish bath and beauty zone where Man Marine, molten-chocolate and ayurvedic treatments are offered.
+Inspired by the Mediterranean sea that stretches out from a beachfront location on the Babin Kuk headland outside Dubrovnik, the spa hotel at the Valamar Collection Dubrovnik President features a garden with a jacuzzi, infrared sauna, Turkish bath and beauty zone where molten-chocolate and ayurvedic treatments are offered.
 There’s also ultrasound therapy, hot-stone massages and waxing.
 All this is complemented by two pools and three beaches.

 The underrated town of Rabac on the lesser-visited east coast of Istria has been crying out for a quality hotel with all the trimmings.
 Such is the Valamar Sanfior, with far more beauty treatments than most.
 Exotic options include Thai massage with hot herbs, another with gold, and a Cleopatra treatment with milk and honey.
 In the same complex, the spa centre comprises an infrared sauna, a Turkish bath and a Finnish sauna.
 An outdoor pool gazes out over the Kvarner Bay, and the heated indoor one also enjoys sea views.
 The adjoining beach benefits from natural shade from the nearby pine trees.